We went strawberry picking on Saturday and we came home with far too many if that’s possible which led to this freshly made strawberry sauce.

 So tell me, how would you eat this strawberry sauce.

-- 4 cups strawberries, trimmed, cut in half or quartered if large
+- 4 cups fresh or frozen strawberries trimmed, cut in half or quartered if large

 - 1 cup water